jeffpar/pcjs.v1/blog/2014/12/05/README.md

 the full height of the Canvas.

-At this point, it seemed clear that iOS was trying to display the cursor based on what it believed the character width and line height to be: presumably zero for a Canvas.
-So I switched back the transparent &lt;textarea&gt; again, set its "line-height" attribute to zero, and viola: no more blinking cursor.
+At this point, it seemed clear that iOS was trying to display the cursor based on what it believed the line height to be (ie, the full height of the Canvas).
+So I switched back to the transparent &lt;textarea&gt;
+again, set its "line-height" attribute to zero, and viola: no more blinking cursor.

 So that, in a nutshell, is why v1.16.2 of PCjs comes one day after v1.16.1: because I happened to noticed that drawing performance in desktop Safari was suffering, and that there was a fairly straightforward solution.